Integrating Technology Into the Curriculum

 Virtual Virginia Beach e-Learning (online)

 Students enrolled in this program are able to take a course from the convenience of their home, any day of the week, anytime of the day.
 These courses are delivered via the Internet using a computer at home.
 Online courses are not for every student!
 They require different skills and learning styles than traditional, face-to-face courses.
 For instance, students in an online course are responsible for scheduling their own "class time" and must have on-demand access to a computer as well as high-speed Internet access (see "Minimum Computer Requirements").
 Online students must be skillful readers and writers, and must be very focused and disciplined.
 The most successful online students have these qualities themselves: parent determination is not a substitute!
 Contact the student's counselor for enrollment in online courses for the regular school year.
-Parents and students may register and pay for online summer school classes by clicking on the Summer School 2013 link in the navigation menu on the left side of the page.
+Parents and students may register and pay for online summer school classes by clicking on the Summer School 2014 link in the navigation menu on the left side of the page on May 1.

 Quality Connection (videoconferencing)